-If it is felt Slindon College would be able to meet the prospective pupil’s needs an invitation for the family to visit the college for a tour and a meeting with the Headmaster will be extended.
-Alternatively attend one of our Open Mornings which are held twice a year and consist of a tour of the school and grounds, meeting the Headmaster and speaking to staff and members of our Parents’ Association.
+If it is felt Slindon College would be able to meet the prospective pupil’s needs an invitation for the family to visit the college for a tour and a meeting with the Headteacher will be extended.
+Alternatively attend one of our Open Mornings which are held twice a year and consist of a tour of the school and grounds, meeting the Headteacher and speaking to staff, members of our Parents’ Association and current pupils.

 Find out how you can attend our next Open Morning.